VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

   message.
 Each messages has a corresponding predefined identifier, these identifiers are defined in `minigui/window.h` and with `MSG_` prefix.
-- wParam: The first message parameter, the meaning and value of which is different for different message.
+- `wParam`: The first message parameter, the meaning and value of which is different for different message.
-- lParam: The second message parameter, the meaning and value of which depends on the message.
+- `lParam`: The second message parameter, the meaning and value of which depends on the message.
 - time: The time (tick count) when the message is put into the message queue.